Cranberry Baseball League

 Executive Committee

 Section H: The function of the Executive Committee will be to conduct the monitoring of all league business.
-The executive committee will consist of all league officers, the Chairman of Strategic Planning Committee, Chairman of Membership Committee and one General Manager/Manager appointed by the Commissioner to be the Team Representative.
-The Executive Committee is chaired by the commissioner.
+The executive committee will consist of all league officers and one General Manager/Manager appointed by the President to be the Team Representative.
+The Executive Committee is chaired by the President.

 Board Of Appeals